 Improve notice requirement.
 The notice should also specify the goods/classes in which the asserted TM is registered AND contain a link to a public source to determine the classifications.

-Suggestion regarding whether WG should change the Time Limit for filing a Complaint (from the WG list):
+Suggestion regarding whether WG should change the Time Limit for filing a Complaint (from the WG list and WG calls):

 Limit filing of complaint till after General Availability.

-WHAT TYPES OF QUESTIONS MIGHT THE WG POSE TO ICANN COMPLIANCE, EXTERNAL LEGAL COUNSEL AND OTHER APPROPRIATE PARTIES; AND WOULD “USE CASES” BE APPROPRIATE?

-Responses from the WG List:

-Yes (conditional), if there are realistic scenarios that members believe are reasonably likely to be encountered.

-Yes, specifically related to how it would work if put into practice so that it may be improved in a way to encourage its actual use.

-No, although a great idea they require a great deal of time and are largely met with "I will not respond to a hypo" type responses we heard the other day.
-Of the disputes 99.99% are simple easy fact patters.
-However, these do not typically generate the "issues".
-The remainder are all factually intensive and answering one by way of a use case may not necessarily answer the others.
+Add a limitation period beyond which a complaint cannot be brought.
+The WG is divided on this suggestion.
+Additional questions raised include: (1) what might be the appropriate time period, given that a Registry Agreement runs for 10 years; (2) when would the time period begin to “toll”; and (3) what would be the benefit of adding a new element to a procedure that has not been used to date.

-ADDITIONAL ISSUES, CONCERNS AND SUGGESTIONS RAISED BY WG MEMBERS
+ADDITIONAL ISSUES, CONCERNS AND SUGGESTIONS RAISED BY WG MEMBERS (note: the points below constitute the initial input received via email and represent specific viewpoints of individual WG members rather than WG consensus; there have also been subsequent WG discussions on some of these points)

 Apply rule that “first, do no harm.”
 Insufficient information currently available to determine whether TM-PDDRP is not being used because it’s significantly flawed, or because the scenario for which it was designed has not occurred.

 Disagree that WG’ objective here is to make the TM-PDDRP “more useful to trademark owners.”
 Before adopting that as a goal, we should be sure that (1) TM owners need something more from ICANN and (2) the TM-PDDRP is the right place to give it to them.
-We have limited information on either; the closest we have on (1) is that there have been inquiries about the TM-PDDRP that were not pursued, but we have no idea what that means, whether those inquiries dealt with legitimate problems or misunderstandings, whether the problems if aony were resolved some other way, etc. Perhaps only a general call for any reports of systematic registry operator misbehavior would provide data on (2).
+We have limited information on either; the closest we have on (1) is that there have been inquiries about the TM-PDDRP that were not pursued, but we have no idea what that means, whether those inquiries dealt with legitimate problems or misunderstandings, whether the problems if any were resolved some other way, etc. Perhaps only a general call for any reports of systematic registry operator misbehavior would provide data on (2).

-For Provider follow up - What type of determinations/decisions will be given precedence in a PDDRP dispute?
+For possible Provider follow up - What type of determinations/decisions will be given precedence in a PDDRP dispute?
 For example, will UDRP decisions be given precedence or weight?
 What about court decisions/case law?

-For follow up with RySG - Has the informal pre-complaint notification procedure ever been invoked?
+For possible follow up with RySG - Has the informal pre-complaint notification procedure ever been invoked?
 If so, were issues resolved without there being a need to invoke the TM-PDDRP?